 Jewish Connections Grants

-Natan’s Jewish Connection grants support innovative models for connecting people to Jewish practices and experiences, Jewish culture and ideas, and Jewish networks and communities in North America.
+These grants support innovative models for connecting people to Jewish practices, experiences, culture, ideas, and communities in North America.
 These grants are intended to shine a spotlight on new approaches or methodologies that are profoundly innovative.
+We are interested in serving those who have been absent or disconnected from mainstream Jewish organizations and introducing Judaism and Jewish wisdom to more Jews.

-• Hava NaBaby* trains, certifies, and supports a cadre of Jewish childbirth educators and doulas who offer hyper-localized services on a national scale.
-Hava NaBaby guides expectant parents in the process of creating, nurturing, growing, and sustaining vibrant and joyful Jewish life for themselves, their families, and their communities.
+• Hava NaBaby trains, certifies, and supports a cadre of Jewish childbirth educators and doulas who offer hyper-localized services on a national scale.
+Hava NaBaby guides expectant parents in the process of creating, nurturing, growing, and sustaining vibrant and joyful Jewish life for their families, their communities, and themselves.
+This renewal grant will allow Hava NaBaby to iterate curriculum guides for new teachers, develop teacher training programs, and develop new local and national partnerships.

-• Jewish Farmer Network* mobilizes Jewish agricultural wisdom to build a more just and regenerative food system for all.
-The network connects Jewish farmers to each other and to the surprisingly relevant technologies, rhythms, and ethics of Jewish agriculture.
-The Jewish Farmer Network is building community and a grounded sense of identity among Jewish farmers through vibrant celebrations of shared heritage and meaningful explorations of Jewish agricultural traditions.
+• Jewish Farmer Network connects Jewish farmers to each other and to the surprisingly relevant technologies, rhythms, and ethics of Jewish agriculture.
+This network mobilizes Jewish agricultural wisdom to build a more just and regenerative food system for all.
+This renewal grant allows Jewish Farmer Network to strengthen community and a grounded sense of identity among Jewish farmers through vibrant celebrations of shared heritage, meaningful explorations of Jewish agricultural traditions, a new comprehensive resource library, and a new suite of virtual programming.

 Previous